Strategic Roadmaps | Vision vs. Strategy vs. Roadmap

 But no matter where you work or how your organization approaches strategic planning, it is important to have a firm grasp on what each term is and what it is not.
-This will help you do what you do best — whether your work is building products, managing projects, launching campaigns, or providing stellar services to customers.
+This will help you do what you do best — whether your work is building products, managing projects, launching campaigns, product management, or providing stellar services to customers.
 Here is a helpful way to think about vision, strategy, and roadmapping:

 Vision is about the future and a hopefully better world.
 It is the essence of what you hope to achieve and forms the beginning of your strategy.
 For example, our vision at Aha! is simple — we aspire for a world of lovable software built by happy teams.

 Vision is not a statement that you define once and then forget about.
 It should be revisited at least once a year.
 And it should not be overly complex or difficult to parse — everyone in the company needs to know and deeply understand it.

 Strategy defines the direction you will take to achieve your vision.
 Strategy aligns the entire organization around what you want to accomplish and serves as a guide for how to turn the vision into reality.
-It lays out your goals and the key initiatives to be successful.
+It lays out your goals and the key strategic initiatives to be successful.

 Strategy is not the tactical work you will do.
 But it is not in the background either — it informs every decision you make about which activities to invest in.
 Strategy is cross-functional for major efforts.
 Every team needs to understand how their work is related and do their part to achieve the key objectives.

-A roadmap is a visualization of your strategic plan.
+A strategy roadmap is a visualization of your strategic plan.
 It captures activities you will complete within a given time frame.
 It communicates upcoming work in one view.
 You can use a roadmap to drive conversations.
 It can be your guide for prioritizing work, allocating resources, and tracking dependencies.